Windows 7 Forums Search

 A disk is a separate physical hard drive.
 This will show you how to convert a MBR (Master Boot Record) disk to a GPT (GUID - Globally Unique Identifer) disk in Windows Disk Manager or in a command prompt.
 By default Windows uses MBR disks.

-While all Windows can boot from a MBR disk, you can only boot from a GPT disk if you have a operating system (see below) that supports booting to GPT and your motherboard has a EFI BIOS and is enabled.
-Windows 7 and Vista does support booting from a GPT disk.
+While all Windows can boot from a MBR disk, you can only boot from a GPT disk if your motherboard has an enabled UEFI BIOS and you have an operating system (Windows 7 or Windows 8) that supports booting to GPT that is installed with UEFI.

 You can still have a separate GPT disk as a data disk if your operating system (see below) supports reading a GPT disk, even if your system disk that Windows is installed on is still a MBR disk.